Switching is one of the best decisions you can make—for your home and the planet.

 Depending on where you live, you may be able to switch from oil heat to electric with Sealed at no upfront cost.
 (Love paying cash for home upgrades?
 That’s an option, too!)

-We manage the project, hire local experts, negotiate pricing, get the work done, and make sure it saves you energy, too.
-We stand by our work: You only pay us back for the work done at a rate based on how much you’ve saved on your energy bills.
+No matter which payment option you choose, the rest is on us: We manage the project, hire local experts, negotiate pricing, get the work done, and make sure it saves you energy, too.

 That way, you’ll get the powerful home upgrades you want and need… and peace of mind.
 It’s the best of both worlds—and you get to leave the hassle behind.

 Fill out this 2-minute questionnaire to see if your house qualifies.

 *The State of Massachusetts reports the estimated average consumption of heating oil over the winter is approximately 717 gallons, or about $2,344 total.
-For electric heat specifically, homeowners are estimated to use about 3644 kWh over the winter, or an estimated total of about $947, not including electricity costs used for home lighting, appliances, and electronics.
-(4).
+For electric heat specifically, homeowners are estimated to use about 3644 kWh over the winter, or an estimated total of about $947, not including electricity costs used for home lighting, appliances, and electronics (12).